C2DH/ranketwo/_assignments/social-media-historians/02-historical perspective.en.md

 ![romans](../../assets/images/social-media/romans.png)

-Image credit: Portrait of Terentius Neo, ca. 20-30 CE.
-[Currently preserved at the Naples National Archaeological Museum](https://www.museoarcheologiconapoli.it/en/room-and-sections-of-the-exhibition/frescoes/) and freely available in the public domain.
+Image credit: Portrait of Terentius Neo, ca. 20-30 CE, Naples National Archaeological Museum.
+Public domain image.

-[Watch this TEDx Talk by journalist and computer scientist Tom Standage](https://youtu.be/ixsridS3qVs) (16 min), author of "Writing on the Wall", a study on social media from a historical perspective.
+[Watch this TEDx Talk by journalist and computer scientist Tom Standage](https://youtu.be/ixsridS3qVs) (16 min), author of ["Writing on the Wall"](https://worldcat.org/fr/title/827256877), a short history of information sharing.
+Standage defines social media as media exchanged between people along social connections and creating a distributed discussion or community.
 In his talk, he argues that a number of historical periods and events have the same type of communication structure as present-day social media.
 He goes so far as to regard the era of traditional analogue media - radio, television, and film - as an exception to the practice of passing on information at a low cost that can be modified from one peer to another.
 In his view, the twenty-first century is a "return" to the communication structures that were common before the technological innovations of the nineteenth and twentieth centuries.

-In the table below, the key characteristics of this YouTube clip are listed.
+In the table below, the key points of this oral presentation are listed.
 Your task is to check Standage’s claims about social media being the continuation of an old practice by complementing the table with the examples that he gives of social media in the past.
 Try to determine whether the features of the ancient social media that Standage discusses are similar or different to contemporary ones.

 | Content | Time Period and Geographic Area | Social Medium | Technologies Applied |
 | ------- |:-------------------------------:|:-------------:|:--------------------:|